ncsa/Delta_doc/docs/source/user_guide/ood/custom-jupyterlab.rst

       :alt: JupyterLab Launcher window with multiple environments to choose from.
       :width: 750

-#.
-Change your kernel to match if you are opening a notebook from a different environment.
+   You can also change your kernel to match if you are opening a notebook from a different environment.

    .. figure:: ../images/software/03_mynewenv-kernel.png
       :alt: Jupyter notebook with the Select Kernel menu open showing multiple kernels to choose from.